regata-jinr/webApp/README.md

-# webApp
+# SNAAAR web site

-This is the web site of our department
+This is the code of web site of our department.